Employment and HR

 You should seek independent legal advice regarding the correct calculation of leave entitlements for your employees, including under applicable industrial instruments.

-You can consult the Fair Work Ombudsman's Modern Award Fact Sheet and Award Finder Tool.
+You may wish to consult the Fair Work Ombudsman's Modern Award Fact Sheet and Find my award tool.

 The FWO leave calculator tool is accessible at: https://calculate.fairwork.gov.au/Leave